 Our patients with an eating disorder often encounter medical problems and nutritional concerns that benefit from specialty care.
 We focus on treating the individual with a team approach, identifying appropriate clinical services to coordinate care.

-Dr. Eddy is the Co-director of the Eating Disorders Clinical and Research Program, and an Associate Professor of Psychology (Psychiatry) at Harvard Medical School.
+Dr. Eddy is the co-director of the EDCRP, and an associate professor of psychology at Harvard Medical School.
 Dr. Eddy received PhD in clinical psychology from Boston University, completed her predoctoral internship at the University of Chicago Medical Center, and her postdoctoral at Massachusetts General Hospital and Harvard Medical School.